wso2/docs-mi/en/docs/get-started/development-kickstart.md

 5. Aggregating response messages

-    Since we are cloning the messages and delivering them into two different services, we will receive two responses.
+    Since we are cloning the messages and delivering them to two different services, we will receive two responses.
 So we need to aggregate those two responses and construct a single response.
 To do that, we can use the Aggregate mediator.

     a.
-Click **+** icon next to the Clone mediator.
+Click the **+** icon next to the Clone mediator.

     <a href="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/add-aggregate-mediator.png"><img src="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/add-aggregate-mediator.png" alt="Add aggregate mediator" width="80%"></a>